Deepak0777A/Post-Comment-Management-System/README.md

 ### 👤 Authentication & User Management
 - User Registration
 - Login / Logout
-- Secure password encryption (BCrypt)
+- Secure password encryption using BCrypt
 - Only post owners can **Edit/Delete** their posts
 - Only comment authors can delete their comments